 Polly graduated from Royal Central School of Speech and Drama in 2017.
 She trained on the BA Acting Collaborative and Devised Theatre course which teaches theatre-making alongside classical actor training.

-She recently worked as Assistant Director on an adaptation of Oranges Are Not the Only Fruit by Jeanette Winterson, at Theatre Peckham.
-The play was directed by Joyce Henderson, who has been an associate of Complicite since 1992; Polly learned a lot about the traditional method of theatre making by the company.
+In 2020, she worked as Assistant Director on an adaptation of Oranges Are Not the Only Fruit by Jeanette Winterson, at Theatre Peckham.
+The play was directed by Joyce Henderson, who has been an associate of Complicite since 1992.

-She has worked once before with Complicite to adapt War and War, by Laszlo Krasznahorkai with director Kirsty Housley (Misty, Rich Kids: A History of Shopping Malls in Tehran), which was a very different process.
-The book is densely written with a lot of ideas woven through the linear narrative, and the production echoed that.
+She also worked with Complicite to adapt War and War, by Laszlo Krasznahorkai, with director Kirsty Housley (Misty, Rich Kids: A History of Shopping Malls in Tehran).
+War and War was performed as part of the Studio Season at the Pleasance, Islington, in 2017.

-Polly was on the team on actors in Somnai, an award-winning, immersive, virtual reality experience from dotdot.london (War of the Worlds), she received a great review in The Telegraph, for playing the other-worldly spirit guide.
+Polly was in the team of actors who performed Somnai, an award-winning, immersive, virtual reality experience from dotdot.london (War of the Worlds), she received a great review in The Telegraph, for playing the other-worldly spirit guide.

 In 2019, Polly created Shiver for Edinburgh Festival Fringe, which was her first play as a writer-performer.
 Elske Waite helped develop and direct the show, which was a one-woman reimagining of Polly’s great-great-grandmother, based on family rumour and the four official documents that prove her existence.
 It was a play about adoption and lost history.